-What predictive control means and how it works
+What predictive heating means and how it works

-Predictive control looks ahead, predicts price and temperature, and computes a heating plan that keeps comfort with minimum cost.
+Predictive heating looks ahead, predicts price and temperature, and computes a heating plan that keeps comfort with minimum cost.

-You can also use the Predictive control AI assistant to review settings and suggest improvements.
+You can also use the Predictive heating AI assistant to review settings and suggest improvements.

 - Predicts: electricity price, outdoor temperature and indoor temperature evolution.